antireaction/queerrights-en/docs/transrights/transition.md

 > The quality of evidence pertaining to most aspects of treatment in all subgroups was determined to be low; however, areas of broad clinical consensus were identified and **were deemed sufficient to support recommendations for treatment in all subgroups.** With subjective improvement as the primary outcome measure, **current evidence was judged sufficient to support recommendations for adults** in the form of an evidence-based APA Practice Guideline with gaps in the empirical data supplemented by clinical consensus.

-There is a big enoug _amount_ of low quality of evidence (clinical practices, low-quality studies, etc.) that it adds up to be enough for recommendations.
+There is a big enoug _amount_ of low quality of evidence (clinical practices, low-quality studies, etc.) that it adds up to be enough for giving recommendations.

----

 **Why don't we have more high quality evidence?**

 Because the criteria for evidence to be considered high quality usually includes long-term follow-ups and big, randomized samples with control groups.
 This is always difficult to achieve with small, hidden populations, who trans people happen to be.
-Especially with the little funding studies on trans people receive to begin with.
-There are also ethical concerns with trans control groups, i.e. not allowing equally qualified patients to transition for a long period of time, to then compare them to similar patients that were allowed to transition.
+Especially with the little funding studies on trans people receive.
+There are also ethical concerns with trans control groups, i.e. not allowing equally qualified trans patients to transition for a long period of time to compare them to trans patients that did transition.

 The reason is not, as some cissexists try to imply, because high quality evidence would supposedly disprove the narratives of trans advocates and is therefore suppressed.
 Note how the quality of evidence is equally low for those studies that have favourable and those that have less favourable outcomes from transitioning.

 ---

-#### Honeymoon theory

 #### Honeymoon theory and loss at follow-up

 Honeymoon in this context describes a period after SRS and/or HRT during which people are misrepresentatively happy with their results.

-According to the argument, many follow-up studies therefore weren't conducted for long enough to detect the actual, negative outcomes of medical transition, i.e. until after this honeymoon wore off.
+According to the argument, many follow-up studies therefore weren't conducted for long enough to detect the long-term, negative outcomes of medical transition, i.e. until after this honeymoon wore off.

-Those studies that do have a long-enough follow-up period all (supposedly) have too many losses during it.
-Loss at follow-up is very likely to be equivalent to a bad outcome, i.e. regret or a worsening of gender dysphoria.
+Those studies that do have a long-enough follow-up period all have too many losses.
+Loss at follow-up should be counted as equivalent to a bad outcome, i.e. regret or a worsening of gender dysphoria, because that is supposedly the most likely reason for patients to drop out.

 There are several counter-points to be made:
 1. Whether or not there is a honeymoon after medical transition as there is with other procedures, and if so, how long it lasts, is not well-established.
-2. Loss at follow-up is unlikely to automatically translate to regret or bad outcomes of medical transition like it does with other procedures.
+2. Loss at follow-up is unlikely to automatically translate to regret or a bad outcome of medical transition like it does with other procedures.
 3. There are studies that have both a long enough follow-up period and have a low (genuine) loss at follow-up.

 ---